Reserve Officer Training in Russia: Joining the program

-The procedure of military training centers enrollment is regulated by the Minister of Defence of the Russian Federation.
+The procedure of military training centers enrollment is regulated by the Order of the Minister of Defence of the Russian Federation of 26 August 2020 No.400.

 Student wishing to join the program should submit an application.
 Then he should pass a medical examination, a psychological test, and a physical fitness test.
 Admission is conducted on a competitive basis, because the number of admission slots is limited.
 This number is annually determined by Main Directorate of personnel of the Ministry of Defence of Russian Federation separately for each military training center, each military occupational specialty, each program (for active duty or for reserve), each gender (male or female), as illustrated below.

-Student wishing to join the program can’t choose a military occupational specialty, because each civilian specialty taught by university is attached to particular military occupational specialty taught by military training center of the same university by the rector's order, as illustrated below.
+Student wishing to join the program can't choose a military occupational specialty, because each civilian specialty taught by university is attached to particular military occupational specialty taught by military training center of the same university by the rector's order, as illustrated below.

 The current academic performance of applicants is taken into consideration in the competitive process.
 Some categories of applicants have admission preferences: orphans, children of the military personnel of Russian Armed Forces, persons demobbed from Russian Armed Forces after the end of the conscript service period.

 Students, passed the competitive selection, sign the contracts and are enrolled in military training center by the rector's order.
 Students, enrolled in officers for active duty training program, get special scholarships.

 Training process

-Each military occupational specialty has own training program that includes:
+In accordance with the Order of the Minister of Defence of the Russian Federation of 26 August 2020 No.400, each military occupational specialty taught by the military training center should have its own training program that includes: